iommirocks/iommi/docs/architecture_overview.rst

     # z: 5
     # y: 2

-This is really useful in tri.table as it means we can expose the full feature set of the underling tri.query and tri.form libraries by just dispatching keyword arguments downstream.
+This is really useful for the Table class as it means we can expose the full feature set of the underling Query and Form classes by just dispatching keyword arguments downstream.
 It also enables us to bundle commonly used features in what we call "shortcuts", which are pre packaged sets of defaults.